HL7/cqf-measures/pages/hqmf-measure-volume-one.md

     </definition>
 ```

-Snippet 7: Example HQMF terminology definitions (from Terminology eCQM.xml) Measures using valueset and/or direct referenced codes must conform to Conformance Requirement 4.
+Snippet 7: Example HQMF terminology definitions (from Terminology eCQM.xml) Measures using valueset and/or direct reference codes must conform to Conformance Requirement 4.

     Conformance Requirement 4 (Terminology Inclusion):
     All valuesets and codes referenced in the CQL SHALL be included in the HQMF using definition elements.